Marbled salamander: Feeding

-Adults take terrestrial invertebrates, such as worms, insects, centipedes, other arthropods, and mollusks (snails, slugs).
-Larvae take small aquatic animals (zooplankton, mainly copepods and cladocerans), but larger individuals will take larger crustaceans (isopods, fairy shrimp), aquatic insects, snails, oligochaete worms, and eggs and larvae of other amphibians, as well.
+Adults feed on terrestrial invertebrates, such as worms, insects, centipedes, other arthropods, and mollusks (snails, slugs), as well as other salamanders such as the spotted salamander (Ambystoma macultatum).
+Larvae feed on small aquatic animals (zooplankton, mainly copepods and cladocerans), but larger individuals will eat larger crustaceans (isopods, fairy shrimp), aquatic insects, snails, oligochaete worms, and eggs and larvae of other amphibians, as well.
+If no other alternate prey is available, larval marbled salamanders have been found to cannibalize their own species and even their own kin.

 Marbled Salamanders are considered a keystone predator because they alter the competitive ability of their prey, allowing other species of prey to thrive.